-Watch my video recipe for step-by-step instructions!
+Watch my YouTube video recipe for step-by-step instructions and see how I put this fig cake together!
 Want to get new recipe updates?
-Make sure to subscribe to my YouTube channel to get email updates!
+Make sure to subscribe to my website emailing list and my YouTube channel to get email updates!

 If you’ve never had sweet, sun-ripened purple figs, you are seriously missing out!
 They start to ripen at the beginning of September in California and I wait all year for them!
 I add them to salads, appetizers and even dessert.
 They are great to add to fruit salads, or enjoyed on their own, too.
 They taste like little candies!